mrossini-ethz/parseq/README.md

 (trace-rule 'nonterminal-symbol)
 ```
 which will print the information to standard output.
-If the keyword argument `:recursive` is set to `t`, all rules called from within the given rule will be traced as well.
+With the keyword argument `:recursive t`, all rules called from within the given rule will be traced as well.
 Tracing can be turned off by calling
 ```
 (untrace-rule 'nonterminal-symbol)